g41797/odin-mbox/flat/docs/contributor.md

 - Do not pack a full explanation into one sentence.
 - Use bullets or short sequential sentences instead.
 - If you feel the urge to write "which", "that", or "because" mid-sentence — stop.
 Split.
+- When writing multiple short sentences in sequence (not a bullet list), add a trailing backslash `\` to every line except the last.
+Without it, Markdown joins them into one long line.
+Do not use blank lines between them as a workaround — use `\` instead.

 **Language**
 - Write for non-English developers.